 A formative part of my personal and professional self development was the three years I spent working for the Marin City Community Services District (MCCSD) where a visionary general manager hired someone solely dedicated to marketing and communications.
 I was able to employ her creative thinking to develop a campaign to re-brand Marin City and employ social marketing strategies.
 While working for MCCSD, I developed and fine tuned my strategies for marketing communities, as well as changing the conversation around local government's role in Public Health.
 MCCSD's integrated Public Health based efforts towards Collective Action, innovative communications, and innovative marketing have been recognized by many major agencies nationally.
 MCCSD has also been featured in presentations by the California Department of Public Health - Office of Health Equity, in a national HEAL Cities Webinar, in an American Public Health Associate sponsored webinar, and was recently names a 2015 Robert Wood Johnson Foundation Culture of Health Prize Finalist.

-After two years as a public servant working for the County of Sonoma getting a crash course in Emergency Communications, I have recently been provided the opportunity to accept an Executive Leadership role with RAMS, Inc. as their Director of Development & Communications.
-RAMS is a large mental health nonprofit based in San Francisco.
-The organization works hard to provide a diverse set of services addressing the many contributors to mental and behavioral health issues.
-If work isn’t enough as is, I will be starting a Doctor of Business Administration Degree at Touro University in August 2022.
-As a lifelong learning, I am always trying to challenge myself and have new impactful experiences.
+After two years as a public servant working for the County of Sonoma getting a crash course in Emergency Communications, I was provided with the opportunity to accept an Executive Leadership role with RAMS, Inc. as their Director of Development & Communications.
+RAMS is a large mental health nonprofit based in San Francisco that provides full spectrum services including direct therapy services, workforce development, peer counseling, and manages the Street Crisis and Street Overdose teams who work side by side with the SF Fire Department.
+The organization works hard to provide this diverse set of services to address the many contributors to mental and behavioral health challenges.